AdobeDocs/commerce-php/src/pages/developer/security/non-secure-functions.md

 ---
-group: php-developer-guide
-subgroup: Security
-title: Non-secure functions
-menu_title: Non-secure functions
-menu_order: 2100
+title: Non-Secure Functions | Commerce PHP Extensions
+description: Avoid using PHP functions in Adobe Commerce and Magento Open Source components that are known to be vulnerable and exploitable.
 ---

-## Overview
+# Non-secure functions

 Using functions that are known to be exploitable or non-secure can lead to remote code execution or weak cryptography.
 As a developer, you should avoid using functions that introduce vulnerabilities in your code.

 ## PHP functions to avoid